-During the year ended October 31, 2020, the Company, through its US subsidiary Trans Superior Resources, Inc., entered into a mining lease, with an option to purchase, with Geological Services, Inc. ("GSI") on the 13- claim Coyote Sinter gold/silver project in Elko County, Nevada.
-The Company is required to make the following advance minimum royalty ("AMR") payments and share issuances to GSI:
+During the year ended October 31, 2020, the Company, through its US subsidiary Trans Superior Resources, Inc., entered into a mining lease, with an option to purchase, with Geological Services, Inc on the 13- claim Coyote Sinter gold/silver project in Elko County, Nevada.
+In the period ended April 30, 2021, and prior to sale of Geologic Services, Inc. to a third party, the vendor's claims were transferred to a new company, GoldPlay LLC ("GoldPlay"), which is controlled by the original vendor.
+The Company is required to make the following advance minimum royalty ("AMR") payments and share issuances to GoldPlay:

-- (i) US\$10,000 (paid) and the issuance of 100,000 common shares within 10 days of the TSX-V approval date, August 4, 2020 (the "Approval Date") (issued). - (ii) US\$10,000 (paid subsequent to January 31, 2021) on the 6-month anniversary of the Approval Date; - (iii) US\$30,000 and the issuance of 100,000 common shares in the capital of the Company on or before the first annual anniversary of the Approval Date; - (iv) US\$40,000 and the issuance of 50,000 common shares in the capital of the Company on or before the second annual anniversary of the Approval Date; - (v) US\$60,000 and the issuance of 50,000 common shares in the capital of the Company on or before the third annual anniversary of the Approval Date; - (vi) US\$100,000 on or before the fourth annual anniversary of the Approval Date; - (vii) US\$125,000 on or before the fifth annual anniversary of the Approval Date: - (viii) US\$125,000 on or before each annual anniversary of the Approval Date after the fifth anniversary as long as the agreement remains in effect, adjusted for inflation from that date.
+- (i) US\$10,000 (paid) and the issuance of 100,000 common shares within 10 days of the TSX-V approval date, August 4, 2020 (the "Approval Date") (issued). - (ii) US\$10,000 (paid) on the 6-month anniversary of the Approval Date: - (iii) US\$30,000 and the issuance of 100,000 common shares in the capital of the Company on or before the first annual anniversary of the Approval Date; - (iv) US\$40,000 and the issuance of 50,000 common shares in the capital of the Company on or before the second annual anniversary of the Approval Date; - (v) US\$60,000 and the issuance of 50,000 common shares in the capital of the Company on or before the third annual anniversary of the Approval Date; - (vi) US\$100,000 on or before the fourth annual anniversary of the Approval Date; - (vii) US\$125,000 on or before the fifth annual anniversary of the Approval Date; - (viii) US\$125,000 on or before each annual anniversary of the Approval Date after the fifth anniversary as long as the agreement remains in effect, adjusted for inflation from that date.

-At any time while the agreement remains in effect, the Company has the exclusive right and option to purchase the Coyote Sinter property from GSI by paying US \$2,000,000, less the sum of all AMR payments already paid to GSI, up to the date of exercise.
-GSI will retain a 2% NSR, less previous AMR payments, on the Coyote Sinter property and on any Company-located federal mining claims within a 1 mile area of interest ("AOI").
+At any time while the agreement remains in effect, the Company has the exclusive right and option to purchase the Coyote Sinter property from GoldPlay by paying US \$2,000,000, less the sum of all AMR payments already paid to GoldPlay, up to the date of exercise.
+GoldPlay will retain a 2% NSR, less previous AMR payments, on the Coyote Sinter property and on any Company-located federal mining claims within a 1 mile area of interest ("AOI").
 They Company has the option to purchase 1% of the NSR for US\$2,000,000.
-GSI will also retain a 1% NSR on any mineral rights acquired from 3rd parties within the AOI.
+GoldPlay will also retain a 1% NSR on any mineral rights acquired from 3rd parties within the AOI.
 The Company has the option to purchase 0.5% of this 1% NSR for US\$500,000.
 The royalty purchase options are exercisable at any time prior to commercial production.